 The constraint that shapes everything is the default five-second timeout.
 Hooks must be fast.
 They can’t run a full RAG pipeline or call an external API with retry logic.
 They need to do one thing quickly and get out of the way.
 This pushes the design toward pre-computed results and local HTTP calls rather than complex processing at hook time.

-SessionStart: Load Pending Tasks and Drift Warnings
+SessionStart: Load Pending Tasks and Recent Context

 The first thing that happens when a session opens is a pair of CLI calls: